Toxic Shock Syndrome (TSS)

 - A rash that looks like you’ve got a nasty sunburn

 Be on the lookout for the above symptoms, but remember that not all TSS cases are exactly alike, and not all of these symptoms are always present.
-If you have any of these symptoms during or soon after your period, remove your tampon and get to the doctors ASAP.
+If you have any of these symptoms during or soon after your period, remove your tampon and see a doctor immediately.

 - Only use one tampon at a time